 What kind of Counselling does Jim Offer?

-Emotive-Cognitive Embodied Narrative Therapy (E-CENT) is a system of counselling, therapy and coaching which integrates the original form of CBT – which is called Rational Emotive Behaviour Therapy (REBT) – with Transactional Analysis (TA), Attachment theory, Buddhist and Stoic philosophy, moral philosophy, Object Relations theory, Affect regulation theory, and several other cognitive, narrative and psychodynamic therapies.
+Emotive-Cognitive Embodied Narrative Therapy (E-CENT) is a system of counselling, therapy and coaching which integrates the moderate stoical elements of the original form of CBT – which is called Rational Emotive Behaviour Therapy (REBT) – with Transactional Analysis (TA), Attachment theory, Affect Regulation theory, moderate Buddhist and moderate Stoic philosophy, moral philosophy, Object Relations theory, and several other emotive, cognitive, narrative and psychodynamic therapies.

 What kind of specialisms does he offer?